 Hyperledger Fabric uses container technology to host the smart contracts.
 It is more secure when compared to Etherium, and accessible by the authorized parties only.

 Let's consider some major differences between Ethereum and Hyperledger.

 Hyperledger is highly secured and the transactions can be only visible to the people who are entitled to it.
-Hyperledger provides a secured way to transmit the information between different parties.
+Hyperledger provides a secure way to transmit information between different parties.

 Ethereum uses smart contracts, and it requires a high-level language to develop such contracts.
 It is written in a high-level contract-oriented language known

-When it comes to Ethereum, it has inbuilt currency called Ether.
-When we compare both Hyperledger and Ethereum, Ethereum has its own currency, and it is advantageous when it comes to dealing with crypto related activities.
+When it comes to Ethereum, it has an inbuilt currency called Ether.
+When we compare both Hyperledger and Ethereum, Ethereum has its own currency, and it is advantageous when it comes to dealing with crypto-related activities.

 The decision-making facility available only in Ethereum but not in a hyper ledger.